aptech/docs/docs/dstatmt.rst

       These can be any size subset of the variables in the dataset and can be in any order.
 If a scalar 0 is passed, all columns of the dataset will be used.

-      If *dataset* is null or 0, *vars* will be interpreted as a NxK matrix, the data on which to compute the descriptive statistics.
+      If *data* is an empty string or 0, *vars* will be interpreted as an NxK matrix, the data on which to compute the descriptive statistics.

     :type vars: string or string array